Optogenetic System

 1. Order the solder free paste, refrigerate it at 4-8°C.

-2. At the date of the soldering allow the paste to reach the room temperature before heating up (~ i-2 hour).
+2. At the date of the soldering allow the paste to reach the room temperature before heating up (~ 1-2 hour).

-4. Cover of the three cupper pads onto the center the aluminum board with solder paste, be consistent and do not add to much paste, only to achieve a solder joint thickness of approximately 50μm.
+4. Cover the three copper pads in the center of the aluminum board with solder paste.
+Be consistent and do not add too much paste, only enough to achieve a solder joint thickness of approximately 50μm.

-5. Pickup a LED with the sides of the substrate and not on the lens.
+5. Pick up a LED with the sides of the substrate (not touching the lens).

-6. Centerthe LEDs on the cupper pads on the soldering paste
+6. Center the LEDs on the copper pads with the soldering paste.

-7. Move the board onto the top warming plate that match the melting point of the solder paste.
-For information: The melting temperature for paste XXX is.
-Use a tweezer to pick up from the side of the aluminum board.
+7. Move the board + LED onto the warming plate that matches the melting point of the solder paste.
+Note!
+Use tweezers to pick up the board from the sides.

-11. Once the board is heated to a peaktemperature and the melting point of the solder paste is reached, move theboard away from the warming area to cool down.
-It is recommended to move theboard onto a heatsink to cool down and allow the solder freezes fast andprevent damage the components or the board.
+10. Once the board is heated to a peak temperature and the melting point of the solder paste is confirmed, move the board away from the warming area to cool down.
+It is recommended to move the board onto a heatsink to cool down properly, and allow the solder to freeze in place faster (preventing damage the components or the board).

 LED Cooling and top mount of optogenetic LEDs panel